-The holders of outstanding shares of common stock of all outstanding series of common stock will vote together as a single class on the election of the Group I director nominees in accordance with Proposal 1 and on Proposals 2 and 3.
+The holders of outstanding shares of common stock of all outstanding series of common stock will vote together as a single class on the election of the Group I director nominees in accordance with Proposal 1 and on Proposals 2 and 3, as well as on any other business that properly comes before the stockholders for a vote at the annual meeting.
 Holders of our Class C common stock will vote separately as a series on the election of the Group IV director nominee in accordance with Proposal 1.